Find Grad Schools

 13 Yearly Graduations

 The most popular school in the United States for food science tech students seekinga doctor's degree is University of Nebraska - Lincoln.
 Roughly 25,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,770 per year, while in-state graduate students, on average, pay $6,138 per year.
-For the 2020-2021 academic year, 13 doctor's degrees were handed out to food science tech majors at UNL.
-Of these students, 38% were women and 15% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 13 people received their doctor's degree in food science tech from UNL.
+Of these students, 67% were women and 17% were members of underrepresented racial-ethnic groups.

 #1